 “I was doing so well I didn’t think I needed any more training,” she said.
 “Work had gotten much better.
 I was able to speak in our daily meeting without feeling panicked.
 I was thinking much more clearly and had more confidence taking care of my patients.
 My co-workers noticed, but they just thought it was because I had more experience under my belt.”

-“Everyone is super-nice and welcoming at Center for Brain,” said Nicole.
+“Everyone is super-nice and welcoming at the Center for Brain Training,” said Nicole.
 “Mike and Carolyn have an amazing energy, and the place has a calm vibe.
 I would recommend that anyone struggling with anxiety or panic attacks try neurofeedback.”